- Advising & Career Development

 Interest Groups - Getting involved with interest groups is a great way for students to learn more about various careers in medicine.
 Students learn more about career and professional options, career lifestyles, research and educational opportunities, shadowing opportunities, schedule planning, residency application tips/resources.

-Medical Student Services Advising Team - Cha Viloria and Heather Peng advise students on the clinical curriculum and help ensure that all requirements are met while students also pursue personal areas of interest.
+Medical Student Services Advising Team - Cha Viloria and Sara Clemons advise students on the curriculum and help ensure that all requirements are met while students also pursue personal areas of interest.

 Career Advisors - Career Advisors are UCSF faculty who have been selected by their department to advise medical students through the specialty selection and residency application process.